Croissanton/TurnQuest/Documentation/Contractual Project Documents/documentation.md

 	- Inherits form the Character.
 	- Represents enemies met by the player in the stages.
 	- It contains enemy stats.
-- Item
-	- The class representing a specific item.
-Items can be stored either in the shop or in the player's inventory.
-	- It contains item stats.

 ### Logic